Path to Recovery

 Speak with someone today

-• Interventions are meetings where the loved ones of an addict come together and tell the addict their concerns about the person’s substance abuse.
-It is usually the goal of these meetings that the individual enters treatment.
+Interventions are meetings where the loved ones of an addicted individual come together and express their concerns about the person’s substance abuse.
+The goal of these meetings is usually to encourage the individual to enter treatment.

-• It is best to have a treatment option in mind for the individual before staging the intervention.
-This is why one should call 800-934-1582(Who Answers?) and choose the treatment program for their loved one before the intervention begins.
+It is best to have a treatment option in mind for the individual before staging the intervention.
+You can call 800-934-1582(Sponsored) and browse available treatment options for your loved one before the intervention begins.

 Once you know how you or your loved one will get the necessary help for an addiction, the next step in the process can begin.